leaflet-extras/leaflet-map/README.md

 Notes for implementing child elements
 =====================================

-Child elements like markers or layers will be initialized by the surrounding map by setting a "map" javascript property.
+Child elements like markers or layers will be initialized by the surrounding container (the map or a layer) by setting a "container" javascript property.
-Therefore the child element should define a mapChanged method and use that as initializer.
+Therefore the child element should define a containerChanged method and use that as initializer.
 Don't forget to define a detached method to support removal of elements.
 The leaflet-marker element is a good template.